 “Includible Compensation”

-means, for the purposes of the limitations on deferrals, Compensation for services performed for the Employer which is currently includible in gross income after giving effect to all provisions of the IRC.
+means, for the purposes of the limitations on deferrals, Compensation for services performed for the Employer which is currently includible in gross income after giving effect to all provisions of the Code.
 The amount of Includible Compensation shall be determined without regard to any community property laws.

 “Investment and Trust/Custodial Fund”